luis-gnz11/namecheap_ddns.hsh/README.md

 # namecheap-ddns.hsh
 Hush shell script to dynamically change domains IPs in namecheap.com.
-It only updates the namecheap's IPs when when an IP change is detected.
+It only updates the namecheap's IPs when an IP change is detected.

 # Usage
 - Enable Dynamic DNS in namecheap's site to generate a password.